CorpusPHP/Loggers/README.md

 This method allows access to the immediate underlying logger, which may
 itself be a wrapper around another logger.
 If you want to access the
-innermost logger, you can use the unwrapLogger() method
+innermost logger, you can use the unwrapAll() method

 ---